awbored/RandomGiphy/README.md

    - var rating = 'pg' // Rating of the gifs
    - var wid = 500 // image width resolution
    - var hgt = 500 // image height resolution

+Initial code was taken from a LinkedIn Learning Introduction to API's course.

+This was built to add random gifs to OBS streams.